 Pfingstegg, Männlichen, Eiger Glacier, Jungfraujoch

-Lots of things to do can be found in and around Grindelwald.
-A few highlights in the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Eiger Glacier, and Jungfraujoch.
+There are many places to visit in and around Grindelwald.
+Some of the highlights of the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Männlichen, Eiger Glacier, and Jungfraujoch.

 St. Moritz has always stood for beauty and luxury.
-The town has five grand hotels and big buildings instead of the small wooden chalets present in Zermatt.
+The town has five grand hotels and big buildings instead of the small wooden chalets.
 It is also renowned for its skiing resorts.
 St. Moritz is a more upscale vacation destination.
 It offers modern amenities and architecture.
 St. Moritz is world-famous and among the first winter sports resorts in the world.
 It sits above Lake St. Moritz (St. Moritzersee in German) which turns frozen during winter.

 In the village, there are many things you can do.
 You can visit the following: